Thursday, September 18, 2025

 “So I will bring on that land all My words which I have pronounced against it, all that is written in this book, which Jeremiah has prophesied concerning all the nations.”
 Jeremiah 25:13

 God’s Word is internationally inclusive.
-Jesus Christ gave John the Apostle prophecies for the seven churches of Asia, for Israel, for the nations in the Book of Revelation.
+Jesus Christ gave John the Apostle prophecies for the seven churches of Asia, but also for the nations in the Book of Revelation.
 Revelation 10:11 says, “You must prophesy again before many peoples, and nations, and tongues, and kings.”

 The Babylonian captors became the captives of other nations.

 Jerusalem shall drink from the wine cup of God’s fury.
 “Jerusalem — put first: for ‘judgment begins at the house of God.’
 They being most guilty whose religious privileges are greatest!”
-(Jamieson Fausset Brown Commentary)
+[JFBC]

 Egypt shall drink from the wine cup of God’s fury.
 “Pharaoh — put next after Jerusalem because the Jews had relied most on him, and Egypt and Judea stood on a common footing.
-(Jeremiah 46:2, 25 - Jamieson Fausset Brown Commentary)
+See Jeremiah 46:2, 25 for more details.
+[JFBC]

 “All the mixed multitude, all the kings of the land of Uz, all the kings of the land of the Philistines (namely, Ashkelon, Gaza, Ekron, and the remnant of Ashdod).”
 Jeremiah 25:20

-The kings of the Philistine shall drink from the wine cup of God’s fury.
+The kings of the Philistines shall drink from the wine cup of God’s fury.
 These nations provided soldiers for Egypt.
 “Mercenary foreign troops serving under Pharaoh-Hophra from the area between the Mediterranean Sea and Idumea.”
-(Jamieson Fausset Brown Commentary)
+[JFBC]

-Dedan, Tema, Buz, Arabia and nomadic tribes shall drink from the wine cup of God’s fury.
+These cities of Arabia shall drink from the wine cup of God’s fury.
 Dedan is an ancient oasis and city-state in northwest Saudi Arabia.
-Dedan was a grandson of Abraham’s concubine Keturah (Genesis 25:2).
-Tema “Tayma” is an oasis city in northwestern Saudi Arabia.
-A significant stop on ancient trade routes!
+Dedan: grandson of Abraham’s concubine Keturah.
+Tema “Tayma” an oasis city in northwestern Saudi Arabia.
+A significant stop on ancient trade routes.
 Tema was a grandson of Abraham.
 Esau was his father.
 Teman was one of twelve chiefs in Edom – 1 Chronicles 1:53.
-Buz is located in Saudi Arabia.

 “Therefore, you shall say to them, thus says the Lord of hosts, the God of Israel: drink, be drunk, and vomit!
 Fall and rise no more, because of the sword which I will send among you.
 And it shall be, if they refuse to take the cup from your hand to drink, then you shall say to them, thus says the Lord of hosts: you shall certainly drink!”
 Jeremiah 25:27-28

-The nations shall not want to drink from the wine of God’s fury, but the Lord’s Word to them is “You shall certainly drink!”
+The nations do not want to drink from the wine of God’s fury, but the Lord’s Word to them is “You shall certainly drink!”
 They can choose their sin, but not its consequence.

 Yes, God disciplines His children when we sin.
 God is not a nepotist.
 Nepotism is the practice among those with power or influence to grant unmerited perks and privileges to their children, relatives, friends and associates.
 God began the purification process with His own people.